kirill-zak/docker-alpine-ansible/README.md

   1. [Install Docker](https://docs.docker.com/engine/installation/).
   2. `cd` into target directory.
 For example, target directory for `Alpine Linux 3.16.x` is `alpine3.16`
-  3. Run `docker build -t docker-alpine-ansible . --build-arg ALPINE_VERSION=3.16.<patch>`.
-Where `<patch>` is patch version of Alpine Linux.
+  3. Run `docker build -t docker-alpine-ansible . --build-arg ALPINE_VERSION=3.16.<release>`.
+Where `<release>` is release version of Alpine Linux.
 List of minor releases can found on official release page of Alpine Linux (https://www.alpinelinux.org/releases/)

 ## How to Use